-Sample EITC Awareness Day News Release for Promoting EITC and Volunteer Tax Assistance Copy, paste into your template, and fill in your organization's information where indicated in [green italics].
-Or, use this sample to create your own.
+Awareness Day News Release for Promoting EITC and Volunteer Tax Assistance Copy, paste into your template, and fill in your organization's information where indicated in [green italics].
+Or, use this example to create your own.

 ARE YOU ELIGIBLE FOR EITC?
-GET IT, AND GET IT RIGHT WITH VOLUNTEER HELP
+GET IT, AND GET IT RIGHT WITH FREE TAX HELP

-EITC is also complex.
-It varies by income, family size and failing status.
+EITC is complex.
+It varies by income, family size and your filing status.
 To be eligible, you must have earned income or certain disability income.
-This means you must have income from wages, self-employment or farming.
-You do not have to be married or to have children to qualify.
-A trained volunteer can help you determine if you meet these and other EITC rules.
+This means you must have income from working for someone or working for yourself.

 [Choose one or more of the following options that fit your community and your organization: